[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 "What happens next?
 Will they [Wagner] be integrated in the Russian army?
 We don't know.
 Some might integrate, others not," Borrell said.

-"What is Wagner's role in Africa going to be going forward?" he added.
+"What is Wagner's role in Africa going to be going forward?", he added.
 "Russia would find it hard to deal without the help of those mercenary units in many African countries," he said.

 And the al-Burhan gun list gives clues to what might happen next by shedding light on Wagner's modus operandi.